numersoz/analytics_journal/README.md

 ## Virtual Environment

-Dependencies are listed here: [requirements.txt](requirements.txt)
+Dependencies are listed under requirements.txt of each directory.

-On Windows, they can be installed with below commands:
+On Windows, they can be installed with below commands using a virtual environment:

 ```
 python -m venv .venv